Applicants can reapply for the Supplemental Respite Grant Program every 60 days.

 Applicants need to track expenses using the Grant Report.
 RCAW will email a link to this form to approved applicants.

-Appeals: RCAW’s board of directors will review CRGP applicants’ disputes and provide resolution requirements for RCAW.
+Appeals: RCAW’s board of directors will review SRGP applicants’ disputes if they have been denied a grant application and provide resolution requirements for RCAW.
 Anyone who wishes to file an appeal must use the Grant Denial Appeal Form.

 MORE QUESTIONS?

-If you have questions about the Supplemental Respite Grant Program, your eligibility, or other resources, please get in touch with RCAW Project Manager Rachel Watkins-Petersen.
+If you have questions about the Supplemental Respite Grant Program, eligibility, or other resources, please get in touch with RCAW at [email protected]